bealkg/Documentation-Project/documentationProject.md

 >1.
 Go to the link above.
 >2.
 Use the arrow keys to slide the blocks on the screen.
 The up arrow will slide all the blocks on the screen up, the left arrow to the left, and so on.
 >3.
 The game will automatically generate 2 and 4 blocks with every move.
 Use the blocks to create bigger numbers.
 >4.
 The game will end when the screen is full and none of the blocks can combine.
-Good Luck!

 iOS or Android
 >1.
 Open the application.
 >2.
 Use your finger to slide the blocks on the screen.
 Swipe up to slide all the blocks on the screen up, swipe left to slide the blocks to the left, and so on.
 >3.
 The game will automatically generate 2 and 4 blocks with every move.
 Use the blocks to create bigger numbers.
 >4.
 The game will end when the screen is full and none of the blocks can combine.
-Good Luck!

 ## FAQ
 I got the 2048 block.
 Now what?